pixijs/tilemap/README.md

 <p/>

 This package provides a low-level rectangular tilemap implementation, optimized for high performance rendering and a out-of-the-box canvas fallback.
-It's designed to work with PixiJS 7. **We've migrated from pixi-tilemap to @pixi/tilemap on npm!**
+It's designed to work with PixiJS 8.

+For PixiJS v7 please see [v7 branch](https://github.com/pixijs/tilemap/tree/v7), npm version `4.1.0`.

 ## Installation :package: